faridmmz/Cosine-and-Jaccard-Similarity-using-TF-IDF/README.md

 # Cosine and Jaccard Similarity using TF-IDF

+This project was part of our Information Retrieval course and is one of our proudest works so we hope you find it interesting also use it in any way you wish.
+Good luck!

-This project involves processing text data in both Persian and English languages, including normalization, rooting, tokenization, and further analysis using TF-IDF calculations and cosine/jaccard similarity measures.
+This project involves processing text data in both Persian and English languages, including normalization, Stemming, tokenization, and further analysis using TF-IDF calculations and cosine/jaccard similarity measures.
+For both English and Persian datasets, we find the top 10 similar documents to our given query and report them with their according scores.

-## English Dataset

-### Libraries Used
+## Libraries Used

+### For English Dataset
 - `nltk`
 - `pandas`
 - `re`